wolf-utz/german-workday-calculator/README.md

-# Workday Claculator
+# Workday Calculator

 ## Description
-This library adds a class to calculate wordays using the api from https://feiertage-api.de/."
+This library adds a class to calculate workdays using the api from https://feiertage-api.de/."

 ## Installation
 Add `omegacode/german-workday-calculator` as a dependency in your composer.json.